CPSC 536D: Introduction to Cryptography (2025W1)

 Overview

 This is a graduate-level introductory course to cryptography.
 The first half will be lectures on foundational topics and the second half will be student- or instructor-led presentations of research papers.
-The first half will focus on symmetric and asymmetric cryptography, which concerns the secret sharing of information.
+The first half will focus on symmetric and asymmetric cryptography, which concerns the secure communication of information.

-The main references will be Introduction to Modern Cryptography by Katz and Lindell (KL), and An Introduction to Mathematical Cryptography by Hoffstein, Pipher, and Silverman (HPS).
+The main references will be Introduction to Modern Cryptography by Katz and Lindell (KL), An Introduction to Mathematical Cryptography by Hoffstein, Pipher, and Silverman (HPS), and A Graduate Course in Applied Cryptography by Boneh and Shoup (BS).

 Tentative list of topics: